55 min (40min teaching, 15min exercises) ** should break 1/2 thru shoot to finish at 3:15-25**

 ## [1] FALSE FALSE FALSE

-everything in the vector must be the same bacis data type
+vector is an ordered list of things, with a special condition thateverything in the vector must be the same bacis data type

-another_vector <- vector(mode='character', length = 3)
+logcialdeclare an empty vector of whatever type you likeanother_vector <- vector(mode='character', length = 3)

 another_vector